tokenshift/blob/admin_service.go.md

 	}

 Route definitions for the admin service.
 The service uses [Pat](https://github.com/bmizerany/pat) for route multiplexing.

-Currently, the only routes supported are to add/update or delete clients (PUT and DELETE).
+The admin interface supports dynamically adding client applications (/clients) and siblings (/siblings) to the running node.

 	func (svc *httpAdminService) makeRoutes() {
 		mux := pat.New()